Leo3418/leo3418.github.io/collections/_gta-online-guides/en/general-tips-for-beginners.md

 overhead of finding a weapon in a large arsenal, keeping a minimal number of weapons is important.

-I will introduce a good minimal collection of weapons I use in a following article.
-There will also be a further discussion on Gun Lockers later.
+I will introduce a good minimal collection of weapons I use in [this article](null).
+There is also a [further discussion](null) on Gun Lockers.

 ## Criminal Enterprise Starter Pack: Claim Included Items Judiciously